Wild Turtle Nutrition advocates for health and wellness

 The meal replacement shakes, not meant to totally replace food, have at least “200 calories, 24 grams of proteins and 21 vitamins and minerals.”
 Most of the shakes they offer, except two, are gluten-free and plant-based.

 “You’re going to get close to half of your daily-required vitamins and minerals in one shake,” Kay said.
 “If you’re very deficient on a lot of things, just adding one shake to your diet…it’s going to help out a lot.”

 The teas and shakes can also have add-ins such as caffeine, pre-workouts and fight fighters as well as multivitamins and protein bars.
-A basic tea is $3.50 and a basic shake is $7.50, before add-ins.

 The Terrapins said a goal is to work more with the tribe in the future and promote healthy living through different programs.